zhegan27/ConvSent/README.md

 ## Getting started

-Inside the ./data file, I provided a random 1M sentences from the whole bookcorpus dataset for training for the demo purposes.
+Inside the ./data file, I provided a randomly sampled 1M sentences from the BookCorpus dataset for demo purposes.

 We provide the CNN-LSTM auto-encoder training code here.
-The training code for the future predictor and the composite model is very similar to this.
-The training code for the hierarchical model can be also relatively easily revised based on this code.
+The training code for the future predictor and the composite model is similar to this.
+The training code for the hierarchical model can be also easily revised based on this code.

 1. Run `train_autoencoder.py` to start training.
 ```
 THEANO_FLAGS=mode=FAST_RUN,device=gpu,floatX=float32 python train_autoencoder.py
 ```

-2. After training, you can run `sentence_retrieval.py` and `vector_compositionality` to do the qualitative analysis experiment in the paper.
+2. After training, you can run `sentence_retrieval.py` and `vector_compositionality.py` to do the qualitative analysis experiments in the paper.

 ```
 you needed me ? - you got me ? + i got you . = i needed you .